-Adaptation library to call.
-The options are,
+This is the adaptation library to call from Fun3D.
+The options are, adapt_project = ''

 'refine/one' is the refine tetrahedral metric-based adaptation library.
-See Park [28] for a detailed description.
+See Park [29] for a detailed description.

 'refine/two' is a version of the refine adaptation library that is still undergoing development.
 It is based on original version of refine with some ideas from Michal and Krakos.
-[53]
+[58]